httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 ~~~

-Note: these are shown here using the line wrapping algorithm in {{RFC8792}} due to limitations in the document format.
+Note: these are shown here using the line wrapping algorithm in {{RFC8792}} due to limitations in the document format that strips trailing spaces from diagrams.

 ### Canonicalized Structured HTTP Fields {#http-header-structured}